 Federica Mogherini, High Representative of the Union for Foreign Affairs and Security Policy / Vice-President of the Commission

 The EU Global Strategy sets out the EU's core interests and principles for engaging in the wider world and gives the Union a collective sense of direction.
-Its ambition is to make Europe stronger: an even more united and influential actor on the world stage to keep citizens safe, preserve our interests, and uphold our values.
-Aspects of our security need a response that combines aspects of both internal and external policies.
-The Strategy helps the EU become more effective in confronting challenges such as energy security, migration, climate change, violent extremism, and hybrid warfare.
+Its ambition is to make Europe stronger: an even more united and influential actor on the world stage that keeps citizens safe, preserves our interests, and upholds our values.
+To confront new challenges and keep us safe we need a response that combines internal and external policies.
+The EU Global Strategy helps makes our Union more effective in confronting energy security, migration, climate change, violent extremism, and hybrid warfare.
 Because none of our countries can tackle these challenges alone, we are taking steps to solve them together.
+We will navigate this difficult, more connected contested and complex world guided by our shared interests and principles.
+We will stand united in building a stronger Europe.

 From Vision to Action - Strategic Priorities of the EU Global Strategy